michaelbromley/ngx-pagination/README.md

 </ul>
 ```

-### How to use the ngFor index with pagination pipe?
+### How do I use the ngFor index with the pagination pipe?

-If you need to use the index of the *ngFor in combination with pagination pipe, **the index should be declared after the pagination pipe**:
+If you need to use the index of the `*ngFor` in combination with pagination pipe, **the index should be declared after the pagination pipe**:

 ```HTML
 <ul>